 References

-3. articulate how the work you've done in my class and/or as a Writing Mentor has prepared you for or is relevant to the work you'd be doing in this position.
+- articulate how the work you've done as a Writing Mentor and/or in class with me has prepared you for (or demonstrates that you have the skills for) the work you'd be doing in this position.

 Letters of Recommendation